AviatrixSystems/Docs/HowTos/aviatrix_china_overview.rst

 Regulations in China require you to acquire an Internet Content Provider (ICP) license from the government and register the license with your CSP to provide internet services in China.
 In China, an ICP license is required to establish SSL connections between different regions, ISPs, CSPs, or to cross national borders.
-Aviatrix supports transit gateways using AWS, Azure, and Alibaba multi-cloud networks in the China region.
+Aviatrix supports transit gateways using AWS China, Azure China, and Alibaba multi-cloud networks in the China region.
 Obtaining and implementing an ICP is a process and you should follow the directions of your compliance experts.

 There are some general guidelines Aviatrix recommends following to implement a multi-cloud network in the China region.